Timeline shows media, Dems' different approach to Tara Reade accusation after Kavanaugh free-for-all

 The 1993 episode of CNN's "Larry King Live" apparently featuring Reade's mother is discovered missing from the Google Play store.

 Twitter user J.L.
-Hamilton shared a screenshot showing the Aug.
-11, 1993, broadcast of "Larry King Live" was no longer listed in the season three catalog of the iconic CNN talk show.
+Hamilton shares a screenshot showing the Aug.
+11, 1993, broadcast of "Larry King Live" is no longer listed in the season three catalog of the iconic CNN talk show.
 Mysteriously, though, the Aug.
 10 broadcast, which is listed as "Episode 154" is followed by the Aug.
 12 broadcast, which is listed as "Episode 155," suggesting that episode and the ones that follow could be incorrectly listed and off by a number.

-Fox News later verified the Aug.
+Fox News has verified the Aug.
 11 episode is not listed on the streaming service.
 It is unclear when it was removed from the catalog.

 Neither CNN nor Google immediately responded to Fox News' requests for comment.
 Fox News also reached out to the representation of Larry King and have not heard a response.